YashGaur000/Face_detection_w-opencv/README.md

 Use this repo to get a better understanding about face detection.

-Thank you to go thru this.
+Thank you to go through this.

 We hope you will love it and share this with your friends and dont forget to star it.